The Wargamer's Videogame Guide to 201710 Feb 2017 4

 Our own Sergeant Richie Shoemaker (presumably demoted after his performance in Divided We Fall) seemed pretty smitten with it as well.

 Squad’s steam page has it down for a mid-2017 release.

 Day of Infamy (New World Interactive)

 2017 seems to be the year for multiplayer-orientated WW2 shooters, as you'll see below.
-Day of Infamy is a continuation/evolution of the original Day of Deafeat mod from 2001, and is a 32-player close-quarters FPS.
+Day of Infamy is a spiritual successor of the original Day of Defeat mod from 2001, and is a 32-player close-quarters FPS.
 It's mainly online multiplayer focused, however there will be some co-op modes where 8-man squads go up against the AI.
 The main MP modes seem to be variations of the standard mode that games like Battlefield have made popular.